bhuh12/vue-router-tab/docs/guide/custom/README.md

 ## Insert Position

-RouterTab can specify the insertion position of the new tab by configuring `append`, and supports the following two options:
+RouterTab can specify the insert position of the new tab by configuring `append`, and supports the following two options:

 - `last` End of tabs (default)